yunxuxiaoyan/seminarISE/data preprocessing/README.md

 ```
 split -l 30000000 part1.ttl split/split1
 ```
 Since the spliting is based on number of lines, the facts of an item can occur in the end of "splitaa" and the start "splitab".
-It requires some manual steps to modify the two split files to make sure the second file starts with a new item and the first ends with the complete facts of a item.
+It requires some manual steps to modify the two split files to make sure that the second file starts with a new item and the first ends with the complete facts of a item.
 Check ?x leading lines of "splitab".
 ```
 head -?x splitab